oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Spinnaker requires an external storage provider for persisting application settings and configured pipelines.
 To avoid losing this data, using a hosted storage solution is recommended.
 For this example, we use Google Cloud Storage.
 Hosting the data externally allows us to delete clusters in between sessions, and keep the pipelines once the clusters have been recreated.

-In the `spinnaker` folder, run the following lines:
+In the `spinnaker` folder, run the following code:

 ```shell
 SERVICE_ACCOUNT_NAME=spinnaker-gcs-account